 However, there are risks to consider.
 Without the right equipment, training and support, there's room for staff to become disengaged, unproductive and even prone to injury and ill-health.

 The future of working from home is exciting – as long as we prepare for it properly.
 Here are our tips for making sure staff who are working from home, either full-time or part-time, are as well-supported as they can be:

 - Make sure homeworkers have access to health and wellbeing information

 Employers can't control employees' home environments like they can their corporate offices.
 They can't just turn up at staff members' houses and start making changes.
 However, what they can do is give staff the knowledge and tools to do this themselves.

 E-learning is a great solution for remote workers.
 We offer an e-learning course that takes users on a personalised, interactive journey following a variety of health, safety and wellbeing challenges in different environments.
-Users learn how to set up their chairs and workstations correctly, and pick up lots of other useful healthy working habits along the way, such as:
+Users learn how to set up their chairs or home office chairs and workstations correctly, and pick up lots of other useful healthy working habits along the way, such as: